pallets-eco/flask-sqlalchemy/examples/flaskr/README.rst

     $ pip install -e .

-Or if you are using the master branch, install Flask-SQLAlchemy from source before installing Flaskr:
+Or if you are using the main branch, install Flask-SQLAlchemy from source before installing Flaskr:

 .. code-block:: text